ampaul5653/Software-Requirements-Engineering-Artifacts/README.md

 # Software-Requirements-Engineering-Artifacts

-The Software Requirements Speciifcations document is the culmination of all the work in my Requirements Engineering and Analysis class.
+The Software Requirements Specifcations document is the culmination of all the work in my Requirements Engineering and Analysis class.
 Over the course of 16 weeks, I crafted this document by constantly communicating with a real-world business.
 The SRS serves as a demonstration of all the business knowledge I gained, with the primary goal being to craft an SRS that's as close to one in the real-world as possible.

 The Requirements Engineering Report is a hand-written report that demonstrates my knowledge of all four phases of the requirements engineering process: requirements elicitation, requirements analysis, requirements specification, and requirements validation.
 Each of these four stages has its own fully-detailed report.